 Arrival at the Zamboanga Airport

 I loved walking around the city to see exquisite Spanish-colonial structures still in good condition.
 I was actually impressed at how the city government had maintained their beautiful heritage, I hope more cities (especially my hometown) will make an example out of Zamboanga City.
 On my second day, I went on a morning trip to the famous pink sand beach of the Santa Cruz islands.
 To think that this parcel of Paradise is just 10 minutes away from the city proper … WOW!
 Sunsets in Zamboanga City were also really good.
-I made sure to spend time to capture the golden moments from Fort Pilar and the Cawa-cawa Boulevard.
+I made sure to spend to time to capture the golden moments from Fort Pilar and the Cawa-cawa Boulevard.

 Plaza Pershing in downtown Zamboanga City